Renno231/CPP-Projects/Graph ADT/README.md

-# Graph ADT
+# Welcome to the Graph ADT repository!

-A reposity that houses the Graph ADT final project.
-It took many many many hours and attempts, but it has shortest path calculation.
+This repository is dedicated to the Graph ADT project, which was created as part of a Data Structures class.
+With many hours of hard work and determination, the project was successfully completed and includes a feature for calculating the shortest path.
+To verify the functionality of the class, a comprehensive set of tests have been included.